Kerry Jehanne-Guadalupe

 The child might not push back on the comment because they bought into the belief that they deserve jabs (i.e., punishment) for all the years they never lived up to their parents' expectations.
 To prevent more judgment, the child might agree, consciously or unconsciously, with the parent and praise the parent: “I am so sorry it took me so long to graduate.
 You have been wonderful in supporting me.
 Thank you.”

 A common response I have seen is that the child not only agrees with the parent but will criticize themselves to control the judgment coming towards them.
 “I will put myself down so you will stop.”
-In such circumstances, self-deprecation is likely to can become a coping mechanism.
+In such circumstances, self-deprecation is likely to become a coping mechanism.

 The insidiousness of covert verbal abuse might lead the child to be hypervigilant about hidden judgments and the undertones of their parent’s communications to see if they are being shamed or viewed as worthless.